voolyvex/chess-wiz/README.md

 # chess-wiz

 Built with Django, Python, Javascript, and React.
-Designed for chess enthusiasts, students, and their coaches to prepare them for an upcoming match.
+Designed for chess enthusiasts, students, and their coaches to prepare and train for an upcoming match.

 ## project notes
 A full stack web application created as my final Capstone project for devCodeCamp.